top of page

 Founding President, Informatics International, Inc.

-I have conducted research projects around the world for over 35 years, looking at various environmental and cultural resource issues which all focus around the complex and interrelated nature of the interaction between human civilizations and their environments over time.
-I am interested in the application of advanced space technologies for complex regional issues such as land use and human settlement patterns over time, including how societies respond and prepare for environmental change and natural disasters.
+Professor Madry is by academic training an anthropologist and archaeologist, but as a faculty member at the University of North Carolina and at Rutgers University become an internationally known expert in remote sensing, GPS, and GIS and has written a number of books on space systems, Earth Observation, and space applications and given lectures on these topics at many locations around the world.
+He has als both led and conducted research projects around the world for over 35 years in these fields.
+This has included including various environmental and cultural resource issues which all focus around the complex and interrelated nature of the interaction between human civilizations and their environments over time.
+Professor Madry has a particular interest in the application of advanced space technologies for complex regional issues such as land use and human settlement patterns over time, including how societies respond and prepare for environmental change and natural disasters.

 Peter Martinez